 If you have ever wondered why pianists play them, how they work and what the benefits are then you are in the right place.
 With a simple formula you will learn to play major, minor and blues scales.
-Soon you will be experiencing the advantages of scales in your playing.
+If you incorporate a few minutes of learning and practicing scales into your daily schedule, you’ll soon see the advantages of making time for scales.

 What are piano scales?

-If the notes in a piece can be found in C major scale, then the piece is said to be in the ‘key of C major’.
+If the notes in a song can be found in a D major scale, then the piece is said to be in the ‘key of D major’.
 Scales are usually played ascending (going up) then descending (going down).
 The main way piano scales differ from scales on other instruments is that you can play them with both your hands at the same time!

-Talking about the C-major scale, here is a great lesson on Skoove to familiarize yourself with the C-major scale in the left hand.
+Here is a great lesson on Skoove to familiarize yourself with the C-major scale in the left hand.
 Enjoy your practice, Skoove waits until you have hit the right key and gives you feedback (read how plugging your keyboard lets Skoove give you more accurate feedback).

 Before learning how to build these scales here is a reminder of tones and semitones.